Hartlepool: Hartness

 In 1306, Robert the Bruce was crowned King of Scotland, and became the last Lord of Hartness.
-Angered, King Edward I confiscated the title to Hartlepool, and began to improve the town's military defences in expectation of war.
+King Edward I confiscated the title to Hartlepool, and began to improve the town's military defences in expectation of war.
 In 1315, before they were completed, a Scottish army under Sir James Douglas attacked, captured and looted the town.

-In the late 15th century a pier was constructed to assist in the harbour's workload.
+In the late 15th century, a pier was constructed to assist in the harbour's workload.

 Garrison

 Hartlepool was once again militarily occupied by a Scottish incursion, this time in alliance with the Parliamentary Army during the English Civil War, which after 18 months was relieved by an English Parliamentarian garrison.

-In 1795 Hartlepool artillery emplacements and defences were constructed in the town as a defensive measure against the threat of French attack from seaborne Napoleonic forces.
-During the Crimean War two coastal batteries were constructed close together in the town to guard against the threat of seaborne attacks from the Imperial Russian Navy, they were entitled the Lighthouse Battery (1855) and the Heugh Battery (1859).
+In 1795, Hartlepool artillery emplacements and defences were constructed in the town as a defensive measure against the threat of French attack from seaborne Napoleonic forces.
+During the Crimean War, two coastal batteries were constructed close together in the town to guard against the threat of seaborne attacks from the Imperial Russian Navy.
+They were entitled the Lighthouse Battery (1855) and the Heugh Battery (1859).

-Hartlepool in the 18th century became known as a town with medicinal springs, particularly the Chalybeate Spa near the Westgate.
+Hartlepool, in the 18th century, became known as a town with medicinal springs, particularly the Chalybeate Spa near the Westgate.
 The poet Thomas Gray visited the town in July 1765 to "take the waters", and wrote to his friend William Mason:

 A few weeks later, he wrote in greater detail to James Brown: